Are you sick of being pigeonholed in the same old role? Finding it hard to make the move to a different sector or industry?

 3. Volunteer/ gain some hands on experience

 Approach decision makers in the sector or industry you wish to join and ask if you can volunteer your time for a few hours or days a week to gain hands on experience.
 You will often find that you may be presented with a job offer off the back of work experience.
 It gives employers a chance to see your capabilities first hand.
-Include this experience in your resume of cover letter.
+Include this experience in your resume of cover letter when applying for new jobs in travel or hotel jobs, event jobs or tourism careers.

 You more than likely will have to undertake some further study or training to gain the skills or systems knowledge you need to change industries or sectors.
 Gaining this before you have made the switch can look favourable to an employer, that you are committed to changing sectors or industries.